 §515.
-Teachers' Retirement System↓Part-Time, Seasonal, or Temporary Classroom Teacher i. an employee of an LEA under the control of BESE or any educational institution supported by and under the control of BESE, or any LEA:
+Teachers' Retirement System-Part-Time, Seasonal, or Temporary Classroom Teacher

 A. R.S.
 11:162(C) provides that membership in the Teachers' Retirement System of Louisiana (TRSL) shall be required of part-time, seasonal, or temporary employees, as defined in 26 CFR 31.3121(b)(7)-2, who are classroom teachers and who have or earn five or more years of creditable service in the TRSL.